10 Best Sennheiser Headphones for Artists, Gamers and Audiophiles

 I particularly enjoy the two different pads on the headband instead of the traditional one-piece design.
 It does a good job of reducing head pressure even better than the original model.

 The closed-ear design gives decent noise cancellation properties.
-In addition, the big earcups allow for extra padding to ease the ear pressure.
+In addition, the big earcups and over-ear nature allow for extra padding to ease the ear pressure.
 This is very important if you need to use the headphones for long sessions.

 The frequency response is between 8 and 25,000Hz.
 That’s good enough for any consumer-grade headphones and professional studio headphones.
 That’s far beyond the generally accepted human hearing range.
 In general, I’d advice throwing out this specification altogether.
 It’s done in a laboratory environment and never a good indicator of real-world performance.